ankitghute/SNLP_tasks/README.md

 ## FSA for adjectives in Marathi language
    * List of three types of adjectives with examples
    * FSA for acceptance

+##  inltk Functions on regional language (Marathi)
+   * Tokenize the input text
+   * Get similar sentences to the given sentence
+   * Identifying language of given sentence
+   * predicting relatable next words for given sentence
+   * similarity of sentences using cosine similarity

+## Chunking
+   * sentence parsing and chunking
+   * Lor1 and Lor2 sample parsing and chunking

+## Sentiment Analysis using Logistic regression on Imdb dataset
+    * Importing dataset
+    * document transformation
+    * Term Frequency and Inverse Document Frequency
+    * Vectorizing the Dataset
+    * Document classification using Logistic Regression
+    * Model Evaluation

+## nltk functions for custom data in hindi and marathi language
+    * Hindi language
+    * Marathi language

+## Research paper of nlp works in marathi language
+    * ISSUES AND CHALLENGES IN MARATHI NAMED ENTITY RECOGNITION
+    * Automatic Text Categorization of Marathi Language Documents
+    * System for marathi news clustering